 I once read somewhere that “life is a journey.”
-Well whoever said this was right.
-Sometimes we find ourselves in places that when we look back we ask ourselves, “How did I get here?”
+Well, whoever said this was right.
+Sometimes we find ourselves in places where when we look back we ask ourselves, “How did I get here?”
 And you never get answers but the thing is everything that happens to us, all the people we meet in this journey of life are there for a reason.
-I personally have met some incredible people, have built friendship that make me laugh and feel home.
-People like Nagama, Doreen, my students, the great teachers at Tsalani school, and my neighbours are some people that have left a print unto me.
+I have met some incredible people, and have built friendships that make me laugh and feel at home.
+People like Nagama, Doreen, my students, the great teachers at Tsalani school, and my neighbors are some people who have left a print for me.

 Despite Tsalani school having one block the kids are as energetic as ever.
 We are on a project to keep our school clean and green.
 In order for us to do this we have been sweeping every morning, watering trees we planted lasted month, watering our flowers, plating glass and leveling the grounds.

 We are leveling the grounds using mud bricks.
 We involve these kids in taking care of and beautifying our school so that they are responsible whenever they are outside class playing.

 Everyone is expected to carry at least one trip of soil to cover the mud bricks to avoid the erosion during the rainy season.
 These kids are excited and energetic when doing that.
 When we have a lot of school work they still ask if they can water the flowers because they want to have a lot of flowers come next academic year.

 After all the work is done we take a lot of pictures and off we go.
 It’s amazing the things that keeps kids in school.
 Just doing this excites a lot of kids and yes we have seen a lot more come to school just to take pictures and am planning on making videos soon.